enkidevs/curriculum/Comp. Sci./Data Structures and Algorithms/in-order-traversal.md

 ---
 ## Practice

-Chose the sequence that simulates a post-order traversal of the tree:
+Chose the sequence that simulates an in-order traversal of the tree:
 ```
       A
     /   \